-In the remote Chihuahua highlands of Mexico, the realities of poverty, isolation, and violence cast a shadow over the indigenous Rarámuri community.
 Yet, amidst these challenges, hope emerges in the form of education.
-In Tewecado Santa María de Guadalupe, a Jesuit Boarding School, 96 Rarámuri girls find sanctuary, sustenance, and an opportunity to learn.
+In Tewecado Santa María de Guadalupe, a Jesuit boarding school nestled in the Sierra Madre mountains, 96 Rarámuri girls find sanctuary, sustenance, and an opportunity to learn.
+This documentary photography project captures the intersection of indigenous rights, educational access, and community resilience in one of Mexico's most vulnerable regions.

-In a land where long walks to school are the norm and the area is controlled by drug cartels, the journey of education is fraught with obstacles.
-Yet, the resilience of these girls and the dedication of educators like Mother Superior Begonia Sáenz defy the odds.
+In a land where long walks to school through dangerous terrain are the norm and the area is controlled by drug cartels, the journey of education is fraught with obstacles that would deter most.
+The Sierra Tarahumara region, while breathtakingly beautiful, remains one of Mexico's most isolated and violence-affected areas, where indigenous communities struggle for basic services and protection from organized crime.

 Chihuahua, México.
 2020.